-Spokes is the youth leadership body of Youth Speaks Seattle, as well as Totem Star.
-This crew of young leaders commits to a 7-month internship where they lead arts showcases, open mics, writing circles, poetry slams and produce a multi-arts album.
+Spokes is the youth leadership body of Youth Speaks Seattle.
+This crew of young leaders commits to a 7-month internship where they lead arts showcases, open mics, writing circles, poetry slams and produce a poetry chapbook.
 They meet weekly for leadership development in event planning, public speaking, facilitation as well building their social justice analysis through artistry and cultural work.

 Meet the 2017-18 Spokes & Teen Leadership

 Esther Eidenberg-Noppe is a passionate, Jewish, genderqueer scorpio poet who writes and performs poetry about privilege and oppression in pursuit of comforting the disturbed, and disturbing the comfortable.
 Esther is a recent graduate of Nova High School, and is currently in their gap year.
 Esther has been writing and performing poetry for 4+ years, and they were a member of last year’s slam team traveling to Houston Texas for the 2018 international poetry slam competition, Brave New Voices.
 Lastly, Esther has had the great honor of writing and working with the amazing group of artists interning and working at Youth Speaks Seattle.
 Esther is this year’s youth Speaks legacy spokes intern.